On Learning the Right Attention Point for Feature Enhancement

 \paragraph{Part segmentation.} The ShapeNet Part dataset~\cite{yi2016scalable} has 16,881 shapes over 16 categories and with 50 part labels.
 We sample 2,048 points per shape from this dataset for our experiments and follow the official data split setup~\cite{chang2015shapenet} adopted in DGCNN~\cite{wang2019dynamic} and PointNet++~\cite{qi2017pointnet++}.

-All the DAP-Conv blocks employed for part segmentation and semantic segmentation are followed with a small MLP to further fuse features from different semantic parts.
-For DAP-PointNet++, we use the same adaptation as for shape classification.
-For DAP-DGCNN, we replace the second and third set abstraction levels with our DAP-Conv.
-Table~\ref{tab:partseg} reports the performance achieved by various methods (in terms of the mean Intersection-over-Union (mIoU) metric), showing that DAP-Conv helps improve the part segmentation performance of PointNet++ and DGCNN.
-Figure~\ref{fig:partseg} visually contrasts PointNet++ and DAP-PointNet++ to show the differences made by DAP-Conv.
-More such results can be found in the supplementary material.
+Table~\ref{tab:partseg} reports the performance by various method\phil{s}, in terms of the mean Intersection-over-Union (mIoU) metric, showing that LAP-Conv helps improve the part segmentation performance of PointNet++, RSCNN, DGCNN, and KPConv.
+Figure~\ref{fig:partseg} visually contrasts PointNet++ and LAP-PointNet++ to show the differences made by LAP-Conv; see more such results in the supplementary material.